 Check out this super helpful diagram from Thermos explaining how double-walled vacuum insulation works.

-Double-Wall Vacuum Insulated Water Bottle Brands
+Best Double-Wall Vacuum Insulated Water Bottle Brands

-Now that we have some idea of how it works, which specific brands of bottle accomplish this the best?
+Now that we have some idea of how it works, our next question is which specific brands of bottle accomplish this the best?
 All of the bottles employing this technology on the market are made from stainless steel, which certainly takes the materials question off the table.
 It is important to remember that as this is something of a standardized design, there are often more similarities than differences between these products.

 If insulation capability alone is your only deciding factor, you might find choosing quite difficult.
 This is because among these types of insulated water bottles, insulation is often virtually identical from bottle to bottle.
 We proved this to ourselves during our evaluation of bottles for this list (more on that below.)